K3VRAL/BananaPredictor/README.md

 **CLI Commands**

+THIS IS CURRENTLY UNDOCUMENTED; THIS WILL BE FIXED IN THE FUTURE

 Normal Commands:

     tpath   [ path:string ]     -       The target osu file to manipulate
     edit                        -       The bananapredictor editor to manipulate the positioning and timing of the bananashower run                         -       Run the application to manipulate the bananapredictor